ssmghub/escapefromschool/README.md

 - Key “Q”: drop Book-Key
 - Key “I”: release the cursor to Use Items and back to Shoot Mode
 - Left mouse click: Fire and Use Items
+### There are mainly 4 different characters in this game:
+NPC: Security NPC(Guard)
+Enemies: (According to kill difficulty)
+- L1: normal&patrol enemy robot(Blue Health Bar)
+- L2: patrol teacher(Green Health Bar)
+- L3: teacher enemy in the classroom(Red Health Bar)

+(every time you kill an enemy, you will gain 10 seconds time bonus.)
+### There are 2 types of Keys in this game:
+- Real Key
+- Fake Key
+- Both of them are all shown as Book Key with a Book Key label during the game.

+(Sometimes Book Key can protect you from attacking. )
+### There are 2 types of pickup-able items in this game:
+- Health Item: show as different food
+- Bullet Item: show as Eraser

+There is no limit on the number of eraser bullets.
+You can add bullets by using bullet items and heal yourself when you are attacked by using health items in your inventory.
+(Full health can’t use health items. ) There will be some items being placed randomly in this building, and on each floor, there will be an item&bullet room for you to replenish supplies.
+Notice that your inventory can only store up to 7 items and you can not pick up items when there is no inventory, these items now will be physical which can block your way.
 ### To Win:
 Once you kill all the enemies and find the real key for final door, put it on the Door-Switch to open door to outside, you win the game.
 You can then enjoy your free time outside before time out.
 ### Game Over: